 With its origins being nothing more than Indian footpath and a fire trail along the San Juan Creek, construction on the two-lane highway by the State of California, Orange and Riverside Counties began in 1929 and continued through 1933, when the Elsinore-San Juan Capistrano Highway-to-the-Sea was officially completed.

 Today the highway is well-traversed, and traffic can be relatively heavy at times, especially during the weekdays, as it serves commuters traveling to and from Orange County to the Inland Empire.

-The road has a lot of tight turns and changes in elevation, making it a very popular amongst sports bike and sports car enthusiasts.
-The speed limit will typically be 55, but for those that want to enjoy the scenery, there are numerous turnouts that can be used for taking breaks and pictures.
+The road has a lot of tight turns and changes in elevation, making it very popular amongst sports bike and sports car enthusiasts.
+The speed limit will typically be 55, but for those that want to enjoy the scenery, numerous turnouts can be used for taking breaks and pictures.

 Before you begin, make sure you have enough gas to reach Lake Elsinore since there is essentially only wilderness in between.